 Successfully reducing, reshaping, and lifting the breasts starts with being in good health before the procedure.
-If you are considering a breast reduction as part of a weight loss program, getting to an ‘ideal’ weight before surgery ensures optimal results after the procedure.
-In addition, if you are a smoker, you will need to stop smoking 6 – 8 weeks before your surgery as this will reduce the risk of complications.
+If you are considering a breast reduction as part of a weight loss program, getting to your ‘ideal’ weight before surgery ensures optimal results after the procedure.
+In addition, if you are a smoker, you will need to stop smoking six to eight weeks before your surgery as this will reduce the risk of complications.

-Breast reduction surgery is performed under a general anaesthetic, and usually takes a couple of hours.
-Once Dr Perron makes the necessary incisions, excess tissue will be removed – the nipples can also be repositioned.
+Breast reduction surgery is performed under a general anaesthetic and usually takes a couple of hours to complete.
+Once Dr Perron makes the necessary incisions, excess tissue will be removed – the nipples can also be repositioned if necessary.
 The incision method that is used will be discussed with you prior to your surgery.

 Some patients prefer to stay overnight, but most patients are comfortable to go home after the procedure.
-Sometimes drains are inserted into the breasts but they are removed within a few days.
-Your dressings will need to remain in place until you are seen post-operatively.
+However, you will need someone available to transport you.
+Sometimes, drains are inserted into the breasts, but they are removed within a few days if Dr Perron is satisfied with your progress.
+Your dressings will need to remain in place until you are seen postoperatively.
 You will also have a garment that will need to be worn for several weeks after your surgery.
+This compression garment will provide your breasts with the necessary support, while also reducing any swelling after surgery.

-Breast reduction recovery can take a few weeks.
-Some pain is common but it subsides with a few days.
-It usually takes a few weeks before you’ll be able to return to work and a few months before high impact exercise will be possible.
-Low impact exercise is encouraged after surgery to prevent DVTs, lung complications like PEs, and to maintain your overall fitness.
+Breast reduction recovery will take several weeks.
+Some pain is common, but this should subside with a few days.
+Most patients will need to be at home for at least a week – more if they have a physically-demanding job.
+High-impact exercise will only be possible after several months.
+On the other hand, low impact exercise is encouraged after surgery to prevent DVTs, lung complications like PEs, and to maintain your overall fitness.

 As with any operative procedure, there are risks involved.
 The most common complications are minor bleeding, infection, wound healing problems, and some pain.
 The specific risks with breast reduction include the following: